gabrielteotonio/gabrielteotonio.github.io/content/authors/admin/_index.md

 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.
 ---

-I am currently Data Engineer at Incognia.
+I am currently Data Engineer at Incognia where I'm working on fraud prevention, location fingerprint, and passwordless authentication.